M-Media-Group/Cartes.io/readme.md

 ### Use cases

 You can create maps for anything!
 You can [explore the existing public maps](https://cartes.io) on the site, or get inspired with a few ideas here:
 - Do you have a couple of favorite restaurants?
-Create a map marking the spot so that you can always check back in and share your dosciveries with friends
+Create a map marking the spot so that you can always check back in and share your discoveries with friends
 - Friends/family from out of town coming to visit you?
 Create a map with all the helpful local destinations, like the best bakery or the nearest family doctor
 - Going hiking?
-Create a map showing where you plan to be, and regularly check back and create new markers as you pass waypoints.
+Create a map showing where you plan to be, and regularly create new markers as you pass important checkpoints.
 Share the map with friends/family in case you get lost
 - Does your twon have a few "little free libraries"?
 Create a map of where they are and share it with your community on Facebook or wherever
 - Going out to protest?
 Create a public community-driven map so that everyone can mark dangerous incidents and be aware of what's going on when and where

 ### Notable maps created

 Some awesome maps have already been created by the community and shared publicly.

-Please note, to see markers on some of these maps, you need to go into "Map display options", and then check the "Show all markers" checkbox.
+Note, to see markers on some of these maps, you need to go into "Map display options", and then check the "Show all markers" checkbox.

 - [Coronavirus Drive-Thru testing points](https://cartes.io/maps/a61bce50-20be-4b31-a7ee-cfaa31325813#2/43.7/7.3): This map shows identified Coronavirus drive-thru testing points around the world.
 - [Twin Cities riots](https://cartes.io/maps/651107a9-1d22-46a8-8254-111f7ac74a2b#2/43.7/7.3): This map evolved from the Minnesota protests and was used by locals to mark dangerous incidents as they happend.
 135 events were reported.